lamaachi/FsGuid/README.md

 This repository contains the source code for a mobile application designed to facilitate access to information and navigation within university campuses.
 Users can view ongoing events, locate departments and rooms, add and delete comments, and more.

-#### Features
+#### 🚀 Features

-- View ongoing university events
+- View ongoing university events 📅
-- Find locations of departments and rooms
+- Find locations of departments and rooms 📍
-- Add and delete comments
+- Add and delete comments 💬
-- User-friendly interface
+- User-friendly interface 👨‍💻
-- Responsive design for mobile devices
+- Responsive design for mobile devices 📱

 #### Test Account

 - Email: lamaachi.y889@ucd.ac.ma
-- Password: [password]
+- Password: test00

 #### Technologies Used

-- React Native
+- React Native ⚛️
-- Firebase (Firestore)
+- Firebase (Firestore) 🔥
-- Google Maps API
+- Google Maps API 🗺️

 #### Installation